Reconciliation Action Plan

 Reconciliation Action Plan Working Group

-The City is currently seeking Aboriginal and non-Aboriginal people to assist in the implementation of our Innovate Reconciliation Action Plan (RAP) 2018 - 2020.
-The current RAP working group recognise the positive contributions that people from all backgrounds can make towards reconciliation and call on people who are passionate about reconciliation to join us on our reconciliation journey.
+The City's Reconciliation Action Plan Working Group (RAPWG) meets quarterly to assist in the implementation of our Innovate Reconciliation Action Plan (RAP) 2021 - 2023.
+The current RAP working group recognise the positive contributions that people from all backgrounds can make towards reconciliation and welcomes the involvement of community members to join us on our reconciliation journey.

-For more information, please contact the Contact Centre.
+For more information, please contact the City's Aboriginal Engagement Officer.